OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Looking to be involved in research.
 DEMS1
 - Looking for opportunities to explore data, early, to see how it fits in library mission.
 DEMS1, DEMS5
 - Library's city had published an strategic plan that mentioned citizen participation, govt transparency and open data.
+DEMS2
-DEMS2 -- ND1's town has launched an open-govt initiative and published open data as part of this.
+- ND1's town has launched an open-govt initiative and published open data as part of this.
+- ND5's mayor directed all city departments to make data as accessible as possible.

 ### Data-Equity and other open-data-services-participating libraries tend to be mid- and large-sized libraries.
 - 250k and more: DEMS4, DEMS5, DEMS9, ND5 [but two more WA library systems may join DEMS]